Gradiant/FARO/Readme.md

  * `faro/` : this is FARO module with the main functionality.
  * `config/`: yaml configuration files go here.
 There is one yaml file per language (plus one `nolanguage.yaml` to provide basic functionality for non detected languages) and one yaml file with common configurations for all languages `config/commons.yaml`.
- * `models/`: this is the folder to place your models.
+ * `models/`: this is the folder to place FARO models.
  * `faro_detection.py`: launcher of FARO for standalone operation over a single file.
  * `faro_spider.sh`: script for bulk processing.
- * `docker_build_faro.sh`: script for building FARO docker image in Linux and Mac OS.
+ * `docker_build_faro.sh`: script for building FARO docker image on Linux and Mac OS.
- * `docker_build_faro.bat`: script for building FARO docker image in Windows.
+ * `docker_build_faro.bat`: script for building FARO docker image on Windows.
- * `docker_run_faro.sh`: script for running a FARO container in Linux and Mac OS.
+ * `docker_run_faro.sh`: script for running a FARO container on Linux and Mac OS.
- * `docker_run_faro.bat`: script for running a FARO container in Windows.
+ * `docker_run_faro.bat`: script for running a FARO container on Windows.
- * `log4j.properties`: tweak tika server logging to avoid excesive verbosity, mainly coming from PDFBox.
+ * `log4j.properties`: tweak Tika server logging to avoid excessive verbosity, mainly coming from PDFBox.
  * `CHANGELOG`: FARO changelog.

 ## Run FARO with Docker